ToxicRevolution/CSGORankMeWeb/README.md

 Start an Issue and Kenny or myself will reply and hopefully have a solution.

 Additionally you can add me on steam <a href="http://steamcommunity.com/id/toxicandy7474">here</a>.
-Please leave a comment on my profile as to why you are adding me.
+Please leave a comment on my profile as to why you are adding me or add me on discord ToxicFrank#7474.

 Please report any errors this way as well so that I can update and fix those errors.